Interested-Deving-1896/kde-eco-website/content/blog/2023-04-18-sok23-kde-eco-selenium-project-3.md

 I am very thankful to Harald Sitter for enhancing [`selenium-webdriver-at-spi`](https://invent.kde.org/sdk/selenium-webdriver-at-spi) whenever I encountered a problem that required a new functionality.

 I am also thankful to you for taking the time to read this update.
-If you would like to access the scripts, they can be found [here](https://invent.kde.org/nitintejuja/feep/-/tree/selenium/tools/KdeEcoTestSelenium/scripts).
+If you want to access the scripts, they can be found [here](https://invent.kde.org/nitintejuja/feep/-/tree/selenium/tools/KdeEcoTestSelenium/scripts).

 Please feel free to contact me on Matrix at @nitin.tejuja12:matrix.org.